 How about a little fall decorating with this adorable Patchwork Pumpkins wall hanging?
 The pattern is now available and it’s on sale for $6 until November 1, 2018!
-You can purchase the pdf pattern here.
+You can purchase the pdf pattern in my Etsy Shop here.
 The finished size is 20 1/2″ x 22 1/2″.

 These pumpkins have been patched with love and are appliqued onto a simply pieced background.
 I love the checkerboard squares on point and the heart in between adds to the charm.
 It’s farmhouse style at its best!

 I added tendrils and patch stitches with three strands of black embroidery floss using a backstitch.
 If you’re in a hurry, you could always use a Pentel Gel Roller to draw those stitches.
 I used this technique on my Save The Bee’s Block 1, and it was a real time-saver.

 The piecing on this wall hanging is simple and straight forward.
 The instructions include two ways to do machine applique: raw edge fusible machine applique and turned edge fusible machine applique.
 If you haven’t tried the turned edge method, I think you’ll like it.
 It’s the same technique I used in this turned edge applique tutorial, but I’ve discovered a new product that makes it even better.
 Quilter’s Select Cut Away is a fusible stabilizer, and it’s also perfect for this technique!
 It’s really thin, but super strong so it’s easy to turn your applique piece right side out.
 I keep the fusible part on the back side of the turned applique shape so that I can fuse it into place.

 Once it’s fused together and onto the background, I use clear monofilament thread and a narrow zig zag stitch to sew it in place.
 This makes it look like it was done by hand, but it’s all machine!
 Of course, you can actually stitch it by hand or use your favorite applique technique.